mlflow/mlflow/docs/source/models.rst

 during training.

 Some PyFunc models may accept inference configuration, which controls how the model is loaded and inference performed.
-You can learn which inference configuration the model supports be inspecting the model's flavor metadata:
+You can learn which inference configuration the model supports by inspecting the model's flavor metadata:

 .. code-block:: python